An Empirical Study on the Computation Budget of Co-Optimization of Robot Design and Control in Simulation: Experimentation

 \subsubsection{General concepts}

 In the following, we define a few concepts that are essential for understanding the experimentation and interpreting the results.

-$\bullet$ \emph{computation time}.
-The computational time in this paper is measured in time steps, which is the standard terminology considered in reinforcement learning~\citep{brockmanOpenAIGym2016}.
+$\bullet$ \emph{computation budget}.
+The computation budget in this paper is measured in steps, which is the standard terminology considered in reinforcement learning~\citep{brockmanOpenAIGym2016}.
 Given an agent in a reinforcement learning environment, a step involves computing the next action of the policy and simulating this action in the environment, which are usually the two costliest parts of the co-optimization process.
-A time step in simulation usually equals $0.1$ seconds of real-time in the environment that is simulated, with the step size $0.1$ being the most popular choice.
+A step in simulation usually equals anywhere between $0.1$ to $0.0001$ seconds of real-time in the environment that is simulated, depending on the fidelity required for the environment.
 Changing the step size can change the behavior of the environment~\citep{echevarrieta2024speeding} and therefore, in this paper, we keep the original step size of the authors.
 In contrast to time~\citep{arzaFairComparisonOptimization2024}, steps are transferable across different hardware, which makes the results more reproducible.
-In any case, the most important thing to remember is that the number of computed steps is proportional to the computation time, and hence we use it as a measure of time in the rest of the paper.
+In any case, the most important thing to remember is that the number of computed steps is proportional to the time, and hence we use it as a measure of time in the rest of the paper.

-$\bullet$ \emph{from scratch}.
-In general, there are two methods to conduct the co-optimization of a robot, where both the design and the control of robots are improved iteratively. \textit{from scratch} \citep{legoffMorphoevolutionLearningUsing2021,hartArtificialEvolutionRobot2022} type approaches involve a nested optimization process, where for each update of the design the controller is learned from scratch.
-All of the co-optimization algorithms executed in this paper are \textit{from scratch} approaches.
+$\bullet$ \emph{episode}.
+An episode consists of initializing a design and a controller, and evaluating them in the environment for a fixed amount of steps.

+$\bullet$ \emph{budget per design $\in (0, 1]$}.
+Given a fixed computation budget, the number of designs that can be evaluated in that time is proportional to the computation budget considered to train each of the designs.
+Hence, it is possible to stop training the designs earlier, and consequently, be able to evaluate additional designs with the same total computation budget.
+We can achieve this by considering a lower stopping criterion in terms of steps for the training procedure of the controllers.
+For example, if we reduce the budget to train the controller by 75\%, we are able to evaluate four times as many designs.
+To simplify notation, we denote this as a \textit{budget per design} of $0.25$ (see \textcircled{ C} in Figure~\ref{fig:computationalbudgetbarcharts}).